Top Canadian eSports Betting Sites For 2018

 Where can I bet on eSports online?

 eSports are available at all the best betting sites that offer conventional sports wagering.
-You can visit our shortlist for a list of recommendations just for Canadian players.
+You can visit our shortlist for a list of recommendations exclusive to Canadian players.
 You'll not only find great odds, but you can make deposits and place your bets in C$.

 What bets can I make, and which types are popular in Canada?